Work progresses on methane capture in Redstone mines

 Mona Newton works on community outreach relating to the Coal Basin Methane Project.
 She is the former executive director of CORE and is now consulting on the project.

-She said the stakeholder group they organized includes Holy Cross Energy, Aspen Skiing Co., Roaring Fork Conservancy, and the Crystal Valley Environmental Protection Association.
+She said the stakeholder group they organized includes Holy Cross Energy, Aspen Skiing Co., and the Roaring Fork Conservancy.
+The Crystal Valley Environmental Protection Association and Wilderness Workshop are involved in the CBMP advisory group.

 They are also looking to include Redstone community members to keep locals informed on their project and gather community input.